EmmanuelTsouris/windows-container-tracker/README.md

 - Compares latest tags and digests
 - Reports new images or updates since last run
 - Can run locally (for development/testing) or as a scheduled AWS Lambda function (for production)
+- Robust error handling and state persistence (local or S3)

 ---